 This pilot study aimed to assess the awareness, attitudes and behaviours of medical staff in Men's and Women's football in the United Kingdom.
-Awareness of concussion guidance is now much higher than in 2009, when 27.8% of English football doctors were aware of the 2008 Zurich Consensus Statement (Price et al. 2012).
-However, awareness of guidelines did not infer application of guidance, with the majority of English football team medical staff in 2009 not routinely following concussion guidelines (Price et al. 2012; Niederer et al. 2018).
-A disconnect between recommendations and implementation has been found in other areas of player care including injury prevention programs (Bahr et al. 2015; Bizzini and Dvorak 2015).
+Awareness of concussion guidance is now much higher than in 2009, when 27.8% of English football doctors were aware of the 2008 Zurich Consensus Statement (Price, Malliaras and Hudson, 2012).
+However, awareness of guidelines did not infer application of guidance, with the majority of English football team medical staff in 2009 not routinely following concussion guidelines (Price, Malliaras and Hudson, 2012; Niederer et al., 2018).
+A disconnect between recommendations and implementation has been found in other areas of player care including injury prevention programs (Bahr, Thorborg and Ekstrand, 2015; Bizzini and Dvorak, 2015).